 - Advising clients on a variety of matters related to federal and state antitrust issues

-- Representing clients in antitrust matters in front of the Federal Trade Commission and the United States Department of Justice, and state antitrust authorities
+- Representing clients in antitrust matters in front of the Federal Trade Commission, the U.S. Department of Justice, and state antitrust authorities

-- Advising clients on issues related HIPAA Privacy and security
+- Counseling clients on issues related to HIPAA Privacy and Security Rules

 - Advising clients on issues related to state licensure and regulatory requirements